MilanJimi/express-backend-showcase/README.md

 In the end, Ben has 7 EUR and 16 USD, Susie has 13 EUR and 4 USD, and the offer still stands - should anyone want to sell the remaining 2 EUR
 ```

+Now also supports automatic settlement for new standing orders up to your limit price.

 # Installation
 Install `yarn` and `node` (e.g. `node v16`), then run